top of page

 (subject to adjustment based on fieldwork and partner availability)

-Program Fee: to be finalized by August 2025
+Program Fee: to be finalized by October 2025

 The program fee includes all lodging (based on double occupancy), in-country transportation from the moment you arrive in Angers, all scheduled tours, and at least two dinners (welcome and farewell).
 While we bring our expertise in educational programming and trip coordination, we often partner with trusted professionals on the ground—experienced drivers for private coaches and licensed guides with deep local and subject knowledge—whose services are included in the program cost.
 Please note: international airfare and transportation to and from Angers are not included.
 The program officially begins and ends at Angers train station.
 Travelers who prefer a private room may request one for an additional single-occupancy fee.